oracle-livelabs/apex/forms-to-apex/2-mapping-forms-to-apex/2-mapping-forms-to-apex.md

 1. **Alerts**:
 You can store an alert message as a text message in shared components in an APEX application.
 Text messages allow you to build translatable text strings with substitution variables that PL/SQL packages, procedures, and functions can call.

     You can also map alerts into [Dynamic Actions](https://docs.oracle.com/en/database/oracle/apex/24.1/htmdb/managing-dynamic-actions.html#GUID-7E564715-E963-44AA-B620-5FFB5EFA62EE), which execute to display an alert dialog and message when an event occurs.

     Another native approach for initiating alerts is to enable the [Confirmation option on buttons](https://docs.oracle.com/en/database/oracle/apex/24.1/htmdb/creating-buttons.html#GUID-F6DA76D1-2020-4930-8D26-12D0A3497C8E).

     ![Alerts](images/alerts.png " ")

 2. **Blocks**:
 Blocks will usually correspond to a region type in APEX.
 As discussed in Lab 1, blocks are either associated with a database object or not.
-The block type and the data source type determine which region type [region type](https://docs.oracle.com/en/database/oracle/apex/24.1/aeacc/regions.html) we map to in APEX.
+The block type and the data source type determine which [region type](https://docs.oracle.com/en/database/oracle/apex/24.1/aeacc/regions.html) we map to in APEX.
 For example, if in Forms, we have a report based on a view, this can be mapped to an interactive report region with data source view.

     ![Blocks](images/blocks1.png " ")